 We have waste continuous improvement teams at each location, which completed waste stream analyses and developed waste reduction projects.

-In a continuation of our program, in 2023, we achieved our waste rate reduction goal (5% reduction during the year) by focusing our projects on optimizing direct material usage.
-During 2023, both of our Türkiye sites achieved zero waste to landfill as shown in the reduction in total waste sent for landfill in the table below.
+In a continuation of our program, in 2024, we achieved our waste rate reduction goal (five percent reduction for sites without new blade model implementations during the year) by focusing our projects on optimizing direct material usage.
 In the coming years, our main focus is to encourage all sites to adopt alternative waste disposal methods instead of relying on landfilling.

 14 Circular Economy: Blade recycling is a top priority for the wind industry | Wind Europe